 The organisation’s BYOD software must be installed on devices in order for access to be granted to systems.
 Staff must not remove or modify the BYOD software on their device.

 Technical support will be limited to the organisation’s BYOD software and systems.

-Connectivity via WiFi or mobile data contracts will be the responsibility of the device owner.
+Connectivity by wifi or mobile data contracts will be the responsibility of the device owner.

-Devices may connect over Guest / NHS WiFi but are not permitted to connect directly to the corporate network.
+Devices may connect over guest or NHS wifi but are not permitted to connect directly to the corporate network.

-Use of BYOD and access to corporate systems is subject to other organisation policies and practices and does not override or supersede them.
+Use of BYOD and access to corporate systems is subject to other organisation policies and practices and does not override or supercede them.

 BYOD is optional and may not be appropriate in all roles.

 The organisation reserves the right to revoke access if staff do not follow this policy.

 Staff may only connect to organisation systems for the purpose of authorised work.

 Use of a device that has access to work systems by BYOD should be limited to its owner and must not be shared.